Find the latest data and statistics on global displacement.

 - At primary level, gross enrolment of refugee children in school stands at 77 per cent.

 - The contrast between primary and secondary level enrolment remains stark.
 Less than half of refugee children who start primary school make it to secondary level.
-Only 31 per cent of refugee children were enrolled at secondary level in 2019, although that was a rise of two points on the previous year, representing tens of thousands more children in school.

 - For refugee girls, the threat is particularly grave.
 Refugee girls already have less access to education than boys and are half as likely to be enrolled in school by the time they reach secondary level.